GouriParvathy123/GouriParvathy123/README.md

 I’m a B.Tech undergraduate at Vellore Institute of Technology (VIT), majoring in Electronics and Communication Engineering.
 With a strong foundation in embedded systems, wireless communication, and software development, I’m passionate about solving real-world problems using technology.

-My journey blends technical curiosity with creative discipline — from writing efficient code to choreographing classical dance performances.
-I thrive on learning, building, and collaborating.

 ---

 ## 🎓 Academic Highlights